graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-Fields are not mergable if the named types are different in kind or name.
+Fields are not mergeable if the named types are different in kind or name.

 ```graphql counter-example
 type User {